aleshaleksey/fansys23/00-overview.md

 Like most table top role-playing games, player roles are usually divided into an arbiter (usually called Game Master (GM) or Dungeon Master (DM)) and regular players (although other modes of play are possible).
 It is for all players at a table to agree to the style of the game, the broad strokes of the fantasy world, the genre of the story to be told (if there is a story at all) and what is acceptable at the gaming table.

 However, most of the work behind materialising these wishes falls upon the arbiter.
 The arbiter usually creates most of the moving parts in the world, creates ruins and dungeons and sets the plots in motion.
-The arbiter usually decides on the adverse conditions or forces that oppose the other players and lets them loose upon their character.
+The arbiter usually decides on the adverse conditions or forces that oppose the other players' characters.
 In addition the arbiter is to have the final say on any contentious rulings where the rules might not adequately cover the situation, or do not cover it to the liking of the group.
 The arbiter is not to make decisions for the other players' characters, unless they are ["possessed"](10-conditions-types.md#possessed) or ["dominated"](10-conditions-types.md#dominated).
 Since the arbiter has a lot more work and responsibility, they also end up with more authority, which should be used with care.
 For the same reason a gaming group should treat their arbiter well.

 The role of the other players is to create their character (or characters!) in accordance with what has been agreed and play them within the frame of the game.
 Players should play only their own characters and in the turns allotted to them, unless the arbiter or other players request it.
 Likewise, while it is generally acceptable to question an arbiter's decisions (in moderation), a regular player should keep in mind that the final decision is with the arbiter (unless a group is particularly 'democratic').
 In some gaming groups it is customary for regular players to create the part of the world that their character is from, as well as giving the arbiter a few non-player characters to use as they wish for plot related reasons.